 All around the world humans enjoy eating honey that is harvested from the hives of the hardworking honey bee.
 We use it in our tea, on our bread, and in our cooking.
 In some cultures, honey is also highly valued because of its medicinal qualities.

-However, our benefit is not the reason why bees spend so much of their time and energy turning nectar into honey.
+However, our benefit is not why bees spend so much time and energy turning nectar into honey.
 Primarily, honey bees make honey to eat it themselves.
+Workers, drones, and even the queen eat honey.
 They eat honey because it is a vital source of energy.
 Without it, bees could not survive.

 Why Do Bees Eat Their Own Honey?

 Bees eat their own honey to stay alive.
 Because it’s made up of simple sugars, honey provides the energy bees need in order to perform the many daily tasks in the hive.

 From the time they are born bees are ready to work, beginning with cleaning the cell they were born in, until their final task of foraging for nectar and pollen.